bitwarden/help/_articles/login-with-sso/configure-sso-saml.md

 A unique user identifier is also highly recommended.
 If absent, Email will be used in its place to link the user.

-Attributes and claims are matched in the listed order for each value with noted fallbacks:
+Attributes/Claims are listed in order of preference for matching, including Fallbacks where applicable:

 |Value|Claim/Attribute|Fallback Claim/Attribute|
 |-----|---------------|------------------------|